-The main square holds stalls filled with real traditional handmade Christmas gifts like candleholders, glass blown decorations, lace, textiles and pottery, much of it from the local area, and the stalls themselves are brilliantly decorated.
+The market can be found in the main square and holds stalls filled with real traditional handmade Christmas gifts like candleholders, glass-blown decorations, lace, textiles and pottery, much of it from the local area, and the stalls themselves are brilliantly decorated.

 5. Vienna, Austria

-Vienna, home of artists like Mozart and Beethoven, palaces, museums, and amazing historic and contemporary buildings.
+Vienna is the home of artists like Mozart and Beethoven, as well as palaces, museums, and amazing historic and contemporary buildings.

-Once again there are numerous Christmas markets if you go in the 6 weeks before the event, so many so I couldn’t choose a favourite, although the one outside the Rathaus had the most delicious filled donuts the size of my head!
+Once again, there are numerous Christmas markets if you go in the 6 weeks before the event, so many that I couldn’t choose a favourite, although the one outside the Rathaus had the most delicious filled doughnuts the size of my head!

-Vienna is only a 2-hour train ride from the next destination, so both could easily be visited together.
+Vienna is only a 2-hour train ride from Bratislava so both could easily be visited together.

 6. Tallinn, Estonia